 Harold of Wessex

 Harold Godwinson, or Harold II, was the last Anglo-Saxon king of England.
-His reign lasted from January 6 to October 14, 1066, date of his death at the Battle of Hastings.
+His reign lasted from January 6 to until his death on October 14, 1066, at the Battle of Hastings.

-Son of the powerful Earl Godwin of Wessex, Harold was named Earl of East Anglia in 1044, when he was around twenty years old.
+The son of the powerful Earl Godwin of Wessex, Harold was named Earl of East Anglia in 1044, when he was around twenty years old.
 Like his father, he was exiled from the Kingdom of England and stripped of his titles in 1051, but King Edward the Confessor was forced to restore Godwin and his sons to their estates the following year.
 When Godwin died in 1053, Harold inherited the vast county of Wessex.
-His fortune and his power were then exceeded only by those of the king.
+His fortune and power were then exceeded only by that of the king.

-Harold was chosen to succeed Edward, who died without leaving an heir.
-He was crowned on January 6, 1066, but two pretenders to the throne stood against him: the Norwegian king Harald Hardrada and the Duke of Normandy, William.
+Harold was chosen to succeed Edward when he died without leaving an heir.
+He was crowned on January 6, 1066, but two contenders for the throne stood against him: the Norwegian king Harald Hardrada and the Duke of Normandy, William.
 After having won the first battle against his opponent at Stamford Bridge on September 25, he was defeated by his second opponent on October 14 at the Battle of Hastings, where he was killed.
-William succeeds him: this was the beginning of the Anglo-Norman period in the history of England.
+When William succeeded him, it became the beginning of the Anglo-Norman period in English history.

-William the Conqueror ordered the first census of English properties (the Domesday Book).
-William is considered as the first founder of the constitutional monarchy.
+William the Conqueror ordered the first census of English properties (the Domesday Book) and is also considered the first founder of the constitutional monarchy.

 William II of England, known as William Rufus, was born in Normandy between 1056 and 1060 and died in New Forest on August 2, 1100.
 He was king of England from 26 September 1087 to August 2, 1100, and also held power over Scotland, Wales, and Normandy.

-Although William was an effective soldier, he was a cruel ruler and was not loved by his subjects.
+Although William was an effective soldier, he was a cruel ruler and not loved by his subjects.
 According to the Anglo-Saxon Chronicle, he was hated by almost all of his people.
-His name Rufus (red), was either due to the colour of his hair, or to his ruddy appearance, or perhaps because of his bloody character.
-It is not surprising that the chroniclers of the time judged Rufus in a harsh manner: in fact, all the scholars of the time were churchmen, against whom Rufus fought hard and long.
+His name Rufus (red), was either due to the colour of his hair, to his ruddy appearance, or perhaps because of his bloody character.
+It is not surprising that the chroniclers of the time judged Rufus harshly, in fact, all the scholars of the time were churchmen against whom Rufus fought long and hard.

-William himself seems to have an extrovert character, and his reign was marked by his bellicose temper and contempt for the British and their culture.
+William seems to have an extrovert character and his reign was marked by his bellicose temper and contempt for the British and their culture.
 He never married and didn’t even have illegitimate children; it has been suggested that he was homosexual.

 Henry I, also called Henry Beauclerc (the Cleric) for his cultural interests, reigned over England from August 5, 1100, to 1 December 1135.
 He also ruled the Duchy of Normandy.

 Stephen of Blois was king of England from December 22, 1135, to October 25, 1154.
-He was also Count of Mortain (Normandy) between 1112 – 1135.
+He was also Count of Mortain (Normandy) between 1112 and 1135.
 He became Duke of Normandy from 1135 to 1144, and count of Boulogne from 1125 to 1151.
-His reign was marked by a war of succession who saw Stephen against his cousin Matilda, daughter of the previous ruler Henry I and claimant to the throne.
+His reign was marked by a war of succession which saw Stephen against his cousin Matilda, daughter of the previous ruler Henry I as claimant to the throne.

-Nephew of William the Conqueror, he is considered the last Norman king of England.
-All the sources present him as a mild and generous person.
+The nephew of William the Conqueror, he is considered the last Norman king of England.
+Sources present him as a mild and generous person.
 During his reign, the collection of taxes was frequently ignored.

-Empress Matilda was born around February 7, 1102, probably at Sutton Courtenay (near Abingdon in Oxfordshire), and died on September 10, 1167, at the Abbey of Notre-Dame-du- Pré.
+Empress Matilda was born around February 7, 1102, probably at Sutton Courtenay (near Abingdon in Oxfordshire), and died on September 10, 1167, at the Abbey of Notre-Dame-du-Pré.
 She is also known under the names of Maud and Matilda of England.
 She was the Empress of the Holy Roman Empire, then Countess of Anjou, and Duchess of Normandy.
-At the death of her father, King Henry I, in 1135, her cousin Stephen of Blois usurped the throne of England.
-This event gave rise to a civil war which is known as Anarchy.
+Upon the death of her father, King Henry I, in 1135, her cousin Stephen of Blois usurped the throne of England.
+This event gave rise to a civil war known as the Anarchy.

 As the English king, he also had authority over certain regions in Wales, Scotland and eastern Ireland.

-Richard I of England, also known as the Lionheart, was king of England, Duke of Normandy, Duke of Aquitaine, Count of Poitiers, Count of Maine and Count of Anjou from 1189 until his death in 1199.
-Son of Henry II of England and Elenor of Aquitaine, Richard was raised in the Duchy of Aquitaine at his mother’s court.
+Richard I of England, also known as Richard the Lionheart, was King of England, Duke of Normandy, Duke of Aquitaine, Count of Poitiers, Count of Maine and Count of Anjou from 1189 until his death in 1199.
+The son of Henry II of England and Elenor of Aquitaine, Richard was raised in the Duchy of Aquitaine at his mother’s court.

 Richard I was considered a hero and is often described as such in literature.
 He was also a famous poet and writer.
 In fact, he was especially known for his compositions in Occitan and in the langue d’oïl.

-He was the fifth and last son of King Henry II of England and Aliénor of Aquitaine, Jean was not destined to ascend the throne or to receive any territory as an inheritance.
+He was the fifth and last son of King Henry II of England and Aliénor of Aquitaine, Jean was not destined to ascend to the throne or to receive any territory as an inheritance.
 He was nicknamed John Lackland (without a land) by his father.
-This changed after the failed revolt of his elder brothers between 1173 and 1174 and he became the favorite son of Henry II who made him lord of Ireland in 1177 and granted him land on the mainland.
-The death of three of his brothers (William, Henry, and Geoffroy) and the accession to the throne of Richard I in 1189 made him the heir, in competition with his nephew Arthur.
-John tried unsuccessfully to seize power while his brother was participating in the Third Crusade, but he eventually became king in 1199.
+This changed after the failed revolt of his elder brothers between 1173 and 1174 and he became the favourite son of Henry II who made him Lord of Ireland in 1177 and granted him land on the mainland.
+The death of three of his brothers (William, Henry, and Geoffroy) and the accession to the throne of Richard I in 1189 made him the heir in competition with his nephew Arthur.
+John tried unsuccessfully to seize power while his brother was participating in the Third Crusade.
+He eventually became king in 1199.

-Henry III was king of England, Duke of Aquitaine and Gascony from 1216 until his death.
+Henry III was king of England, and Duke of Aquitaine and Gascony from 1216 until his death.

 He was the eldest son of King John Lackland and Countess Isabella of Angouleme.
-Forced by the parliament to approve the Oxford Provisions in 1258, the annulment of such provisions in 1264, led to the barons’ revolts.
+Forced by Parliament to approve the Oxford Provisions in 1258, the annulment of such provisions in 1264 led to the barons’ revolts.
 Such revolts were crushed by his successor and son, Edward I.